Fremont County DUI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first appearance in court.
-It typically occurs within a few weeks of your arrest.
-The exact date and time will be specified on your citation or bond paperwork.
+The arraignment is your first appearance in court.
+It typically occurs within a few days or weeks of your arrest.

-Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify for legal representation at the state's expense.
-It is highly advisable to request a public defender if you cannot afford private counsel.
+Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney.
+The judge will assess your financial situation to determine your eligibility.

 2. Pre-Trial Hearings